tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 * ***Schwab, Patrick, and Walter Karlen.
 "CXPlain: Causal explanations for model interpretation under uncertainty." _Advances in Neural Information Processing Systems.
 2019.***
 	- [Paper Link](https://arxiv.org/pdf/1910.12336.pdf)
 	- [Source code](https://github.com/d909b/cxplain)
+	- Train causal explanation (CXPlain) models that learn to estimate to what degree certain inputs cause outputs in another machine-learning model.
+	- CXPlain can, once trained, be used to explain the target model in little time, and enables the quantification of the uncertainty associated with its feature importance estimates via bootstrap ensembling.
 *  ***Toneva, Mariya, and Leila Wehbe.
 "Interpreting and improving natural-language processing (in machines) with natural language-processing (in the brain)." _Advances in Neural Information Processing Systems.
 2019.***
 	- [Paper Link](https://arxiv.org/pdf/1905.11833.pdf)
 * ***Ying, Zhitao, et al. "Gnnexplainer: Generating explanations for graph neural networks." _Advances in Neural Information Processing Systems.
 2019.***